 |English Ivy||Collects airborne mold and Increases respiration in the room||National Library of Medicine|

 |Areca Palm and Snake Plant||Improves air quality by removing toxins from the air||Healthline|

 |Aloevera||Produces oxygen at night||National Library of Medicine|

 |Lavender||Sweet smell of lavender relaxes you and help reduce blood pressure and heart rate||National Library of Medicine|

-On top of that, plants release a ton of oxygen.
-You know what to do next if you encounter mild insomnia, right?
+On top of that, plants release a ton of oxygen, helping to relieve mild insomnia.